Pfern/TtT-in-Portugal-2016/README.md

 ### Session 2: Training techniques that can be used to enhance learner engagement and participation
  * Delivering a learning event as a mission; establishing learning mode, teamwork and mutual trust;
- * Teaching as a preformance art: promoting learner engagement;
+ * Teaching as a performance art: promoting learner engagement;
  * The GOBLET skills matrix for trainers;
  * Motivation and demotivation;
  * Closed loop learning delivery;